 Offer Purpose and an Authentic Audience

-Student creations with a common theme can be compiled and turned into a class book, video, etc. Some tools can include: Flipgrid, Book Creator, Google Apps, Seesaw, and Adobe Spark.
+Student creations with a common theme can be compiled and turned into a class book, video, etc. Some tools can include: Flipgrid, Book Creator, Google Apps, Seesaw, and Adobe Express.

 Consider exploring a new activity, resource, or tool with a small group of students and families who are ready to go further.
 Use this opportunity to differentiate instruction.